-Development investments are more effective and sustainable when they reflect countries’ own priorities and strengthen governments’ accountability to their citizens.
+Development investments are more effective and sustainable when they reflect a countries own priorities and strengthen a governments accountability to its citizens.
 At MCC, country ownership is embodied in the agency’s country partnerships.
 MCC’s partner country governments take the lead in setting priorities for MCC investments and implementing MCC-funded programs, in close consultation with their citizens and civil society.
 This keeps governments accountable to their citizens and stakeholders.

 Focus on Results

 MCC is a results-driven agency committed to delivering systemic impact from its investments.
 Across its entire investment portfolio, MCC’s results are collected, measured and reported throughout and beyond the project lifecycle—from policy reforms countries make to become eligible for MCC funding, to interim outputs and outcomes as programs mature, to post-program impacts on poverty reduction and economic growth.
 This framework defines MCC’s approach to results, and it includes a focus on sustainable development outcomes and a commitment to utilizing the tools needed to effectively assess performance.

 A focus on results also means accepting that projects may sometimes fall short.
 MCC’s commitment to transparency and accountability means making all results public—both positive and negative—and learning from them to improve performance in the future.

 Inclusive Partnerships for Development

 MCC looks for opportunities to build partnerships with organizations that share our goal of achieving poverty reduction through economic growth.
 Through partnerships we can leverage our shared goals and unique strengths to increase the scale, impact, and sustainability of our operations and our investments.
 MCC aims to create an environment conducive for collaboration among national and local governments, the private sector, civil society, and non-governmental organizations.
 MCC’s work becomes more effective when we support partnerships with organizations and investors that share our interests in reducing poverty through economic growth.

 Transparency and Accountability

 Within MCC’s investments, transparency and mutual accountability play an important role in the reforms and projects implemented by partner countries.
 MCC encourages partner country governments and businesses to adopt transparent practices that increase accountability to citizens, civic organizations, and other development partners.